openwebdocs/owd-website/pages/content/posts/2022-q3-report/index.md

 - Editing using the GitHub UI.
 - Editing locally and pushing the result via git.

 When editing locally, most editors (like VSCode) warn writers when they make an error.
-When using the online GitHub UI, there is no indication when a contributor doesn't follow the Markdownlint rules unfortunately.
+When using the online GitHub UI, there is unfortunately no indication when a contributor doesn't follow the markdownlint rules.

 Our challenge was to find a solution for both ways.

 To solve this, we needed three pieces:

-1. A Markdownlint bot, running daily, which fixes Markdownlint errors automatically, or notifies about non-auto-fixable errors.
+1. A markdownlint bot, running daily, which fixes markdownlint errors automatically, or notifies about non-auto-fixable errors.
 2. A test in the GitHub CI, flagging the errors in the PR, allowing writers to fix them manually if they want.
-3. Markdownlint integration with Husky so each time a commit is created locally, auto-fixable errors can be fixed without contributors having to do anything.
+3. markdownlint integration with Husky so each time a commit is created locally, auto-fixable errors can be fixed without contributors having to do anything.

 We have a few future improvements to perform still: we want to add more rules, like preventing images without alt texts.
 In order to do so, we need to fix all the existing problems to make sure the current HEAD passes with zero errors, and then update our config files to enable the test.

-Overall, Markdownlint integration went smoothly, to the point where the daily Markdownlint bot has very errors to catch.
+Overall, markdownlint integration went smoothly, to the point where the daily markdownlint bot has very errors to catch.
 This improves the quality of the source of the docs, and we will be able to add more rules in the future.

 ## Best practices: emulate what we teach